jdoleary/Spellmasons/docs/TasksCurrent.md

 - spellmason ai has super short cast range
 - could prediction pushs hook into the same function that headless uses to calculate pushes all at once??
-- Make picking an upgrade an awaitable message.
-This will make it so that you don't finish entering the portal until you pick an upgrade.
-And it will wait to take your screen to the next level until you are done picking
-    - Show when waiting on other players to pick upgrades
-    - Fix double spend, don't show upgrade screen for upgrades with pickup id that you've already picked for
 - Visually change perk backgrounds so they don't look like spells
     - what if perks displayed as a horizontal card
 - update electron build to look in savesDir